ian-moore/BearFriday/README.md

 To deploy Azure functions:

-* Run `func azure functionapp publish bearfridayfunction` from the `/azurefunctions` directory
+* Run `func azure functionapp publish bearfridayfunctions` from the `/azurefunctions` directory